cisagov/cool-accounts/README.md

 ## Notes ##

 Running `pre-commit` requires running `terraform init` in every directory that contains Terraform code.
-In this repository, these are the main directory and every directory under `examples/`.
+In this repository, this includes each account directory (e.g. `audit/`, `dns/`, `dynamic/`, etc.), as well as `provisionaccount-role-tf-module` and every directory under its `examples/` directory.

 ## Contributing ##